rhdtownsend/gyre/doc/source/user-guide/non-ad-calculations.rst

 * :nml_n:`nad_search`\ =\ :nml_v:`'CONTOUR'`

-Finally, you must also ensure that at least one :nml_g:`scan` namelist group with :nml_n:`axis`\ =\ :nml_v:`'REAL'` is present, and likewise at least one with :nml_n:`axis`\ =\ :nml_v:`'IMAG'`.
+You must also ensure that at least one :nml_g:`scan` namelist group with :nml_n:`axis`\ =\ :nml_v:`'REAL'` is present, and likewise at least one with :nml_n:`axis`\ =\ :nml_v:`'IMAG'`.
 Together, these groups define the real and imaginary axes of the discriminant grid in